RubyRondina/Portfolio/README.md

 # Portfolio
-A compilation of projects so far
+A compilation of my data analytics projects thus far